Shoukento/pageturner-bookstore/README.md

-# Laboratory Activity 3: Online Bookstore Management System
+# Online Bookstore Management System

-**Student:** Rinante Buntod
-**Due Date:** Feb 9, 2026

-## Scenario – PageTurner Online Bookstore
+## PageTurner Online Bookstore
 PageTurner Inc. is a growing online bookstore company that aims to modernize its operations by building a comprehensive web-based management system called the **PageTurner Online Bookstore Management System**.

-## Target Users and Capabilities

 ### Administrators
 - **Manage Books (CRUD)**: Full control over the book inventory, including titles, authors, ISBNs, prices, and stock quantities.
-- **Manage Categories (CRUD)**: Organize books into genres/categories with descriptions and slugs.
+- **Manage Categories (CRUD)**: Organize books into genres/categories with descriptions.
 - **View Customer Orders**: Monitor all orders placed by customers and update their status (Pending, Processing, Completed, Cancelled).

 ### Registered Customers
 - **Browse Books & View Details**: Explore the catalog and read detailed information about each book.
 - **Place Orders**: Purchase books with real-time stock and price calculations.
-- **Write Reviews**: Provide star ratings and comments for books they have successfully purchased and received.
+- **Write Reviews**: Provide star ratings and comments for books they have successfully purchased.

 ### General Visitors
 - **Browse Catalog**: View the available collection of books.